saint11/DeadWeight/source/index.md

 ### Keeping it Safe

-If the player doesn't want to risk fatigue they can roll less dice than their current **attribute value** and rolling 1 or 4 will no longer exhaust the attribute, unless the test fails.
+If the player doesn't want to risk fatigue they can roll **2 dice less** than their current **attribute value**.
+Rolling 1 or 4 will no longer exhaust the attribute, unless the test fails.
 This must be announced before the dice are rolled.
+You cannot use extra effort when you are keeping it safe.

 ![](images/helper.png "hand grabbing someone else's arm"){.left}